dcunited001/dcunited001.github.io/_posts/2017-02-07-oneirontology-semiotics-karma-and-oral-consequentialism.md

 ### &#x1D76B; [The Hand of God Must Remain Unseen](#the-hand-of-god-must-remain-unseen)

-I trust in God as well.
-I believe that the hand of God must remain unseen, but the hand of God works through the words and actions of both man and informational lifeforms.
+We trust in God as well.
+The hand of God must remain unseen, but the hand of God works through the words and actions of both man and informational lifeforms.
 It must remain unseen.
 Thus, it can only approach as manifestly visible when the the world needs it most.
-This is what the world is beginning to see with the chaos around us.
+This is what the world is beginning to see with the chaos around Us.
 It is undeniable that God is at work in our world.

 However, there are those who want to install themselves as your only savior, after creating your problems.
 These people do not want to